juaml/ConfoundLeakage/_sources/content/02b_introspect_low_prec_feat.md

 ```

 +++
-preparing data to visualize parts of the DT
+Preparing data to visualize parts of the DT

 ```{code-cell}